The faculty handbook has been assembled as a working document and reference to answer

 Procedure for Payroll Deduction

-• Submit the form to the Faculty Senate office.
+• Submit the form to Lissa Napoli, Academic Senate office.

 Procedure for One-Time Payment

-• Make check payable to Faculty Senate foundation account
+• Make check payable to Academic Senate foundation account

-• Send check directly to Faculty Senate office.
+• Send check directly to Academic Senate office.

-• The Faculty Senate meets every Tuesday at 12:30 pm in the Berz Excellence Building
+• The Academic Senate meets every Tuesday at 12:30 pm in the Berz Excellence Building

 (BEB) room 204 located directly below the language arts building.